pypp/letterboxd-services/README.md

 ![full page](screenshot.png)

-Letterboxd-Serivces is a Chrome/Safari extension that will make your life easier by providing you torrents to movies straight through letterboxd movie page.
+Letterboxd-Serivces is a Chrome/Safari extension that will make your life easier by providing you torrents to movies straight through [Letterboxd](https://www.example.com/my%20great%20page) movie page.

 ## Supported Services